carlmontanari/scrapli/README.md

 In either case -- "standard" or "network" -- scrapli spawns a keepalive thread.
 This thread then sends either standard keepalive messages or "in band" keepalive messages in the case of "network" keepalives.

-"network" keepalives default ot sending u"\005" which is equivalent of sending `CTRL-E` (jump to end (right side) of line).
+"network" keepalives default to sending u"\005" which is equivalent of sending `CTRL-E` (jump to end (right side) of line).
 This is generally an innocuous command, and furthermore is never sent unless the keepalive thread can acquire a channel lock.
 This should allow scrapli to keep sessions alive as long as needed.